Reading & Phonics

 ‘Decodable’ books and texts that children read should run alongside or a little behind the teaching of the GPCs, so that they always feel a sense of achievement when they are asked to read such books.’

 At Coppice we are fortunate to have two libraries which follow our Biophillic design, pupils can access and range of genre’s and text types to choose a book to share with familiar adults, take home or explore and read independently as part of our drive to encourage reading for pleasure.
 We also benefit from a multilingual library with a talking pen to support our pupils with EAL to share and discover the joy of books.
 At Coppice we are mindful of the fact that a physical book isn’t always the right resource for our pupils and we have a range of e-books, QR codes linked to talking stories and Yoto Players to provide all our pupils with access to stories.

 All pupils at Coppice learn to read with an adult during daily 1:1 sessions, books are linked to their phonics phase and are categorised in a system which links both our progression map colour bands and the phonic phases.
 Pupils are also encouraged to take these home and share with parents or carers.

 All books are either windows or mirrors, through careful choices our books support our themes through whole class shared stories or sensory stories and help to open the world up to our pupils or support them to recognise themselves in a story, begin to imagine, seek comfort and advice and develop a life long love of books.

 For support at home with reading, please follow the link to our Oxford Owl Reading Page

-To meet our dog Herbet please click on his picture below!
+To meet our dog Herbet please click here.

 At Coppice we feel it is important for all our pupils to experience a range of books, from traditional tales to modern classics, we deliver these through our Happy Centered Schools sessions, to see our Core Books, please click on the link below;